-The Guidelines on Regulating Trade in Migratory Waterbirds went through a comprehensive revision by the UNEP/AEWA Secretariat and Technical Committee, in close cooperation with the CITES Secretariat, in the course of which they were updated, completed and partly restructured and rewritten.
-The revised edition was compiled by Catherine Lehmann, UNEP/AEWA Secretariat.
+The Guidelines on regulating trade in migratory waterbirds went through a comprehensive revision by the UNEP/AEWA Secretariat and Technical Committee, and in close cooperation with the CITES Secretariat, in the course of which they were updated, completed and partly restructured.

-The following people, in alphabetical order, commented on drafts of the revised edition: Vin Fleming, Dr. Jelena Kralj, David Morgan and David Stroud.
+The following people, in alphabetical order, commented on drafts of the revised edition: Vin Fleming, David Morgan and David Stroud.